leeweiming3/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-Recruiter enters invalid job number.
+Recruiter enters invalid job index.
   - 2a1.
-Hirehub raises an error and asks recruiter to provide valid job number.
+Hirehub raises an error and asks recruiter to provide valid job index.
   - 2a2.
-Recruiter attempts to delete the job with valid job number.
+Recruiter attempts to delete the job with valid job index.
-  - Steps 2a1-2a2 are repeated until the job number entered is correct.
+  - Steps 2a1-2a2 are repeated until the job index entered is correct.
   - Use case resumes from step 2.